justquick/salt-cellar/README.md

 # Salt Cellar Encryption Tool

-Salt Cellar is a Python program that protects your files and folders using hard encryption. `cellar` is a command line tool to encrypt and decrypt your files/folders using a secret key and protect them from prying eyes.
+Salt Cellar is a Python program that protects your files and folders using hard encryption.
+The `pynacl-cellar` package provides the command line tool `cellar` to encrypt and decrypt your files/folders using a secret key and protect them from prying eyes.
 Files are quickly encrypted/decrypted fully asynchronously using asyncio/aiofiles.

 ## Encryption